smukov/smukov.github.io/_posts/2016-6-3-JavaScript-Accessing-Salesforce-Record-Fields.md

 tags: "javascript visualforce utility"
 ---

-I wanted to share with you a utility method that I've created and stored in my `Static Resources`.
-I'm using this method to dynamically access fields from a Salesforce record object, obtained by `sforce.connection.query`, but its use shouldn't be limited to this.
-Here's the method below:
+I wanted to share with you a utility function that I've created and stored in my `Static Resources`.
+I'm using this function to dynamically access fields from JavaScript objects that represent Salesforce records obtained by `sforce.connection.query`.
+Here's the function below:

 {% highlight javascript %}
 /**